Julienbeaulieu/julienbeaulieu.github.io/_posts/2019-09-25-comprehensive-project-based-data-science-curriculum.md

 If you already have experience with machine learning but are looking to refine your skills, you can start directly at within the data science or deep learning module and hand-pick what you find interesting throughout.

-This curriculum does however assume that you are extremely eager to learn, self driven, and motivated because a lot of the resources are self-paced.
+This curriculum does however, assume that you are extremely eager to learn, self driven, and motivated because a lot of the resources are self-paced.
 Completing the curriculum end to end will easily take over a year.
 That said, my programme goes much deeper than a bootcamp and will give you more hands-on experience than most master's degrees.

 This curriculum is inspired by [OSSU's](https://github.com/ossu/computer-science) amazing self-taught, open source education in Computer Science.